Table of Contents

 The fresh or dried upper shoots and leaves, the fresh or dried basal leaves, or a mixture of the aerial plant parts from plant are collected during flowering season and used for therapeutic purpose.
 Wormwood is indicated mainly in digestive weakness, low appetite, debility, nervous disorders and intestinal parasites.

 It is very important to mention here that though Wormwood is used since ancient times for medicinal purpose but it may produce many side-effects or adverse reactions if not used properly in medicinal doses.
-Moreover, this herb is not suitable for long term use.
+Moreover, this herb is not suitable for the long term use.
 There are certain conditions in which Wormwood should not be used.
 For example, it is given to women for menstrual disorders but it reduces chances of implantation/conception and hence a woman who is trying for baby should avoid its long term use.

 Wormwood reaches 30 to 120 cm in height.
 It has woody, hardy rosette and a high branch bearing stem.
 The stem is usually erect and leafy.
 The plant has distinct silver-green leaves with fine silk hairs and yellow-green flowers.